 Nicholas Offord is one of Canada’s most experienced and respected consultants in the charitable sector.
 He has pioneered breakthrough fundraising strategies and campaigns for leading institutions and charities in Canada and internationally.

-In 1990 he was recruited to McGill University where he served as Executive Director of Development.
+In 1990, he joined McGill University where he served as Executive Director of Development.
 While there, he received the 1994 gold medal for “Best Development Program” from the Canadian Council for the Advancement of Education, in recognition of his leadership and ground-breaking capital campaign.

 In 1995, he became the President of Mount Sinai Hospital Foundation and for the next ten years led rapid growth in health care fundraising and medical research.
 Here, Nicholas led the breakthrough “The Best Medicine” campaign, Canada’s first $100 million+ hospital fundraising initiative which eventually raised over $400 million.

-In 2005 Nicholas founded The Offord Group, now a leading consulting practice in philanthropy that helps charities of all kinds with the strategic and management capacities required to achieve their ambitions.
+In 2005, Nicholas founded The Offord Group, now a leading consulting practice in philanthropy that helps charities of all kinds with the strategic and management capacities required to achieve their ambitions.